eulazzo/DEVus_blog/README.md

 # About

-### Sigma - Best way to learn is by teaching what you know
+### DEVus - Best way to learn is by teaching what you know

 <p>
 In this blog I share things about Web and Mobile Development that i'm learning from bootcamps, courses and articles that I occasionally read or subject that i already know.
 That way I can learn better and maybe end up helping someone else.